resin-studio/slim/relational_types_schedule.md

     - restrict second order bound variables to LHS of subtyping (weakening to FOL semantics)

 #### Due 2023 Sep 01 (Next)
+- assert intuition:
+    - horn clauses are a natural structure for reasoning
+    - they are analogous to inference rules and and bayesian networks
+    - they provide an economical syntax that is relatively easy to automate
+    - therefore, denotation into horn clauses is a beneficial effort, even if automation for the details does not yet exist.
 - determine feasibility of RInGen (the SOTA for solving inductive algebraic data types)
     - look into RInGen tool for handling inductive ADTs (Kostyukov et al)
     - read *Beyond the Elementary Representations of Program Invariants over Algebraic Data Types*.